Fecal impaction: Signs and symptoms

+Complications include bowel obstruction, necrosis and ulcers of the rectal tissue, stercoral colitis, fistula formation, colonic perforation, hemorrhage, and sepsis.
+As fecal impaction tends to affect elderly and chronically ill populations, if it is left untreated the complications can prove to be fatal.

 Causes

-There are many possible causes; for example, physical inactivity, not eating enough fiber, dehydration, and holding in bowel movements.
+There are many possible causes; these include a long period of physical inactivity, failure to consume adequate dietary fiber, dehydration, and deliberate retention of fecal matter.

-Medications such as opioid pain relievers (fentanyl, buprenorphine, methadone, codeine, oxycodone, hydrocodone, morphine, hydromorphone, etc.) and certain sedatives that reduce intestinal movement may cause fecal matter to become too large, hard and/or dry to expel.
+Opioids such as fentanyl, buprenorphine, methadone, codeine, oxycodone, hydrocodone, morphine, and hydromorphone as well as certain sedatives that reduce intestinal movement may cause fecal matter to become too large, hard and/or dry to expel.